kylene-nicole/femr-installation/index.md

 2. [JIRA](https://teamfemr.atlassian.net/jira/projects)
 3. [Team fEMR](https://teamfemr.org/)

-### Running the application using Docker
+## Running the application using Docker
 1. Make sure you have Docker installed and running on your machine.
-2. Clone the femr repo and checkout the super-femr branch.
+2. Clone the [FEMR/femr](https://github.com/FEMR/femr) repo and checkout the [super-femr](https://github.com/FEMR/femr/tree/super-femr) branch.
-3. Cd into the super-femr directory: `cd super-femr/`.
+3. Cd into the super-femr directory: `cd super-femr`
 4. Run `docker-compose up` to start the app.
 5. If step 4 successfully finishes, the app will be available at http://localhost:9000/